Liying1996/ASBanalyzer/README.md

 draw_motif.R: Draw histograms of motif enrichment;

-draw_PWM_score.R: Draw  scatter plots of  allele ratio and PWM score change of SNPs;
+draw_AR_score.R: Draw  scatter plots of  allele ratio and PWM score change of SNPs;

 draw_freq.R: Draw the motif information content and the frequency of each postion of motif disrupted by SNPs;